gandhiv88/breakitroom/README.md

 **Break it.
 Test it.
 Fix it.**

-BreakItRoom is an open-source playground for QA engineers, developers, and learners to practice modern software testing on intentionally breakable applications.
+BreakItRoom is an open-source playground for QA engineers, developers, and learners to practice software testing on applications with realistic bugs, edge cases, and failure conditions.

 ## What this project will include